• Skip to primary navigation

 • Leftovers will keep in an airtight container in the fridge for up to 4 days.

-Rosemary Cranberry Focaccia with Caramelized Shallots »
+Cranberry Focaccia with Rosemary & Caramelized Shallots: No-Knead & Holiday Ready »

 Reader Interactions